• Español

 • Research activity in the area of chemistry and the results obtained: scientific communications at conferences and publications (10%).

-• Personal interview (10 %): Among other aspects, the transversal training of the candidate will be assessed and, in the case of non-Spanish speaking foreign applicants, the Commission will evaluate the students' ability to have an adequate level of Spanish (read, spoken and written) for their effective participation in the PhD programme.
+• Personal interview (10 %): Among other aspects, the transversal training of the candidate will be assessed and, in the case of non-Spanish speaking foreign applicants, the Commission will evaluate the students' ability to have an adequate level of Spanish or English (read, spoken and written) for their effective participation in the PhD programme.

 The student must reach 60% of the maximum score to be admitted to the PhD Programme.